rchevallier/jarchi-lib/doc/Colormap.md

 Inspired from **Steven Mileham** [script](https://gist.github.com/smileham/4bbca832d8fe629b72beb4e2b9a4b7ea) and [blog](https://smileham.co.uk/2022/06/15/archi-jarchi-and-rag-status-maps/), a completely redesigned Heatmap/Colormap function as a SWT Wizard to set a visual element background color based on it's property value.

 ## Installation
-Following files and directory structure MUST be copied to the jArchi scripting root directory.
+Following files and directory structure **MUST** be copied in the jArchi scripting directory and shall respect the tree structure.

 ```
 Colormap.ajs - Script entry point, to be launched